grafana/grafana-plugin-examples/README.md

 ## Data source plugins

 - [http](examples/http-datasource) demonstrates how to query data from HTTP-based APIs.
-- [alerting](examples/alerting) demonstrates how to add support for alerting to a data source, using a backend.
 - [streaming-websocket](examples/streaming-websocket) demonstrates how to create an event-based data source plugin using RxJS and web sockets.